Four Myths of Creating Video Content

 So you have your business idea but you don’t know how to get started.
 You’ve heard about video but you don’t know what to do with it.
 If you can relate to those two statements then keep reading!
 Today we’re discussing the four myths of creating video content and how to break into this growing online community.
 It’s no surprise that videos are so popular - it’s an easy way to connect and engage with an influencer or brand and consumers are eating it up.
 Let’s take a closer look at these myths so you can earn your seat at the table.

-Myth One: Top-of-the-line Equipment is Essential in Order to Get Started
+Top-of-the-line Equipment is Not Essential in Order to Get Started with video

 It might be tempting to mimic your favorite Youtube accounts who have all of the latest and greatest equipment.
 The reality is that most of those accounts probably didn’t start off with an expensive camera.
 When building your channel it’s important to stick with the basics and remain within budget.
 Focus on your content and engaging your viewers - at the end of the day that’s what really matters.